mathworks-ref-arch/matlab-production-server-on-azure/doc/cloudConsoleDoc.md

 ## View Logs
 Logs are stored in your Azure storage account and can be viewed using the Azure Storage Explorer.
 To view server logs:

-1. Download and install the Storage Explorer.
+1. Download and install the Microsoft Azure Storage Explorer.
 2. Sign-on using your Azure account.
 3. Expand the storage account associated with your selected Azure subscription.
 The storage account name is diplayed in the View Logs section of the cloud console.
 4. Expand Tables and view: MasterController, mpsInstances, mpsNative